BalzPit/FPS-demo/README.md

 - grappling hook
 - granade/weapon ammo UI

-Problem:
-- why would the player choose to ever throw an equipped weapon (it's easier to hit enemies at close range) if they could just melee?
-- grapple hook is probably best removed (cool when it works but it's too buggy, doing it right is probably out of scope for this project)

 DONE:
 - unified hitmarker system (currently every weapon/ability takes hold of the hitmarker UI element on the playerUI canvas independently, I would like to simply have a general system that shows hitmarkers when player deals damage to anything that takes damage and with any source)
 - UI Manager
 - granade hitmarker
-- grapple hook
+- grapple hook (cool when it works but it's too buggy, doing it right is probably out of scope for this project)
 - enemy spawn points and system (very barebones)
 - enemy and wepon scripts rework to be instantiated at runtime
+- enemy types (same enemy with different health, size, damage)
+- weapon durability

+Out of scope:
+- other weapon types
+- different enemy types
+- viewmodel animations (probably)